 Rather than name third and second places first, Claudia went straight in for the kill: announcing that Charlotte was this year’s winner.
 Watching the proceedings were the past contestants, all gathering round to hug her.
-As the series drew to a close, we learnt that she had had a commemorative tattoo, of a bumble bee hovering above a sewing needle.
+As the series drew to a close, we learned that she had had a commemorative tattoo, of a bumble bee hovering above a sewing needle.

 She also left us with some wise parting words…